syan-tibco/tp-helm-charts/dp-cluster-workshop/aks/README.md

 <details>

-<summary>Sample output of third party helm charts that we have installed in the EKS cluster...</summary>
+<summary>Sample output of third party helm charts that we have installed in the AKS cluster...</summary>

 ```bash
 $ helm ls -A -a